Shooting Meth

 Other signs someone might be shooting up meth include:

-- Clothing that does not fit the season, such as wearing long sleeves when it is extremely hot to hide track marks.
+- Clothing that conflicts with what the temperature is like outside, such as wearing long sleeves when it is extremely hot to hide track marks.

 - Extreme weight loss can be a sign of shooting up meth.
 Using meth means you will be up at all hours and often will not eat during a binge.
 The extra energy received from the drug will also burn calories at an alarming rate.